nats-io/nats-architecture-and-design/adr/ADR-6.md

 ### filename-safe

 The `filename-safe` is designed with unix operating systems in mind.
-If the server is running on Windows, the `filename-safe` is too lenient and will operate more like so:
+If the server is running on Windows, the `filename-safe` is too lenient and will operate like:

 ```
 filename-safe = (printable except dot, asterisk, lt, gt, colon, double-quote, fwd-slash, backslash, pipe, question-mark)+ maximum 255 characters